trev155/stupefaction/README.md

 - `pip freeze > requirements.txt`

 ### MySQL setup
-(NOTE: I don't actually think I'll need MySQL for this, but here are instructions anyway)
+(NOTE: I don't know if I'll need MySQL for this, but here are instructions anyway)

 Install MySQL on your machine.